 Control and processing of User Support Information

-If you do not want PROJECTFUSION to use the Personal Data for any of the reasons set out above, please let us know by contacting firstname.lastname@example.org, and we will delete you Personal Data from our systems.
-You will no longer be able to use the Data Room service after this.
+If you do not want us to use the User Support Information, please let us know by contacting firstname.lastname@example.org, and we will delete your Personal Data from our systems.
+You will no longer be able to use the Service after this.

-All Customer Data is encrypted at rest and in transit at all times, and for European users is stored in Europe at all times.
-All access to Personal Data is protected by a minimum of username/password, two factor authentication (“2FA”) and IP restrictions, backed by tamperproof audit trails that record all administrator activity.
+All Customer Data is encrypted at rest and in transit at all times, and for European Customers is stored in Europe at all times (unless they have specified another location) All access to Personal Data is protected by a minimum of username/password, two factor authentication (“2FA”) and IP restrictions, backed by tamperproof audit trails that record all administrator activity.

-We are allowed to disclose your data in the following circumstances:
+We may disclose your data in the following circumstances:

 Where any of your data is required for such purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely and in accordance with your rights, our obligations and the obligation of the third party under GDPR and the law.